AshGw/AES-256/src/README.md

 <br>The module has a simple straight forward apporach for dealing with sqlite3 databases, even if youre not familiar with Python itself you can still use this module to run SQL queries and built in functions to perform various operations on a given database.<br>Check **AshDatabase** header to learn more.

-## Ash Library ##
+## Ash Module ##
-The `Ash.py` library is a comprehensive collection of carefully designed functions and code modules that facilitate optimal performance and reliability in data encryption and decryption operations  while ensuring the utmost security and confidentiality.
+The `Ash.py` module is a comprehensive collection of carefully designed functions and code modules that facilitate optimal performance and reliability in data encryption and decryption operations  while ensuring the utmost security and confidentiality.

 <br>It uses primitives from the `cryptography.py` library with added security features while keeping it simple and highly flexible to provide a head-ache free solution for developers.